thyprabhat/academic-portfolio/blog.md

 permalink: /blog/
 ---

-Here are my carefully compiled views on some topics that I encountered so far.
-Hopefully, you will find them helpful!
-You can also search my posts by category <a href="{{ site.baseurl }}/categories/">here</a>.
+I don't blog much, however I like to write in order to think properly and take a decision.
+You are welcome to have a look.
+I have loosely categorised them <a href="{{ site.baseurl }}/categories/">here</a>.

 <ul class="listing">
 {% for post in site.posts %}